Imago

 Watch What’s Trending Now!

 Now, Avieon Terrell didn’t have the best year, which pushed him down the draft too.
 The hamstring injury didn’t help either, messing up his Combine, Pro Day, and even a private workout he set up.
 But this is where teams overthink things.
 Everyone focuses on what went wrong and suddenly forgets the talent underneath.
-Before coming to why Terrell fits into the system, let’s understand what exactly the Seahawks’ approach is with this position and why they need more versatile players in it.
+Before we get to why Terrell fits into the system, let’s understand exactly what the Seahawks’ approach is at this position and why they need more versatile players there.

 Looking at the Seahawks right now, you can’t ignore the fact that they just lost two key cornerbacks: Riq Woolen and Coby Bryant.
 Woolen went to the Eagles on a one-year, $12 million deal, and Bryant, too, headed to the Bears.
 Now, that took a pretty hard hit on the team’s secondary.
-Sure, they brought in Noah Igbinoghene, but let’s be real: one addition doesn’t add any depth to the team.
-If anything, it just tells everyone they still have work to do.
+Sure, they brought in Noah Igbinoghene, but one addition doesn’t add any depth to the team.

-That’s where Avieon Terrell enters the picture.
-What stands out the most about him is how flexible he is.
-In college, he didn’t just stick to one spot; he played both inside in the slot (112 snaps) and outside (476 snaps).
+In college, he didn’t stick to one spot, playing both inside in the slot (112 snaps) and outside (476 snaps).
 That clearly shows he’s not a one-trick player but someone who can move around and adjust according to the defense.

-But here’s the thing: all of this sounds great only if Avieon Terrell is still available till the No. 32 pick.
+But all of this sounds great only if Avieon Terrell is still available till the No. 32 pick.
 And that’s a big “if.”
-Because teams like the New York Giants are already eyeing cornerbacks, and if they notice his skills, the team could easily grab him earlier.
+Teams like the New York Giants are already eyeing cornerbacks, and if they notice his skills, the team could easily grab him earlier.
+With talent comes a lot of competition, and if the Seattle Seahawks plan on taking him, they might need to fight another team.

 Written by